 However, many local IP hosts need to dial out to the Internet and use IP-based applications such as Telnet or FTP; therefore, their response packets need to be directed appropriately to the originating host.
 In this example, the Web server's IP address is 192.9.250.5.
-This filter will be applied in Connection profiles as a data filter.
+Apply this filter in Connection profiles as a data filter.